UofSC-Fall-2022-Math-300-H01/jekyll/notes/propositional_logic/useful_facts.md

 questions.

 As such, let's end the module on propositional logic with a list of useful and/or well-known provable formulas.
+Below $A,B,C$ are general formula.

 - $$A \land B \leftrightarrow B \land A$$ When we can exchange the placement of an operation taking two inputs (binary operation), then we say it is *commutative*.